Create an Agent cluster

 EOF

-oc get InfraEnv ${HOSTED_CLUSTER_NAME} -ojsonpath="{.status.isoDownloadURL}"
+oc -n ${HOSTED_CONTROL_PLANE_NAMESPACE} get InfraEnv ${HOSTED_CLUSTER_NAME} -ojsonpath="{.status.isoDownloadURL}"

 Adding Agents

-You can add Agents by manually configuring the machine to boot with the live ISO or by using metal3
+You can add Agents by manually configuring the machine to boot with the live ISO or by using Metal3.

 Manual

-The live ISO may be downloaded and used to boot a node (bare metal or VM).
-On boot, the node will communicate with the assisted-service and register as an Agent in the the same namespace as the InfraEnv.
+On boot, the node will communicate with the assisted-service and register as an Agent in the same namespace as the InfraEnv.

 We will leverage the Assisted Service and Hive to create the custom ISO as well as the Baremetal Operator to perform the installation.